-Ethics for accountants in business
+Ethics in business

 Having professional staff committed to maintaining high ethical standards benefits an employing organisation by helping develop and sustain a transparent approach to governance and related issues.
 Maintaining an objective stance can reinforce the values of the organisation and support its commitment to high standards leading to increased public confidence.